Ana Irma Rivera Lassén: Awards and honors

 Rivera has been recognized as an expert on gender, race, and human rights by the Gender Affairs Division of the United Nations Economic Commission for Latin America and the Caribbean.
 She is a member of the Latin American and the Caribbean Committee for the Defense of Women Rights (CLADEM).
 In 2003, Rivera was awarded the "Medalla Senatorial Capetillo-Roqué" from the Puerto Rican Senate for her contributions to women's rights in Puerto Rico.
 In 2006, she was the recipient of the "Martin Luther King/Arturo Alfonso Schomburg Prize" for her work against discrimination and for civil rights and the following year, received the Nilita Vientós Gastón Medal from the Puerto Rican Bar Association for her legal expertise.
 In 2009, Rivera was honored as the Collegiate of the Year.

+Rivera was named as one of USA Today's Women of the Year in 2023, which recognizes women who have made a significant impact across the country.